mattpeebles/book-commons-client/README.md

 TODO:

-- Add form to add or edit wishlists
+- Push new wishlist to state, add ability to edit wishlist
 - Transistion sophisticated unit tests to redux
 - add tests for actions
 - add tests for reducers
-- add tests for wishlist settings
 - transistion app to redux/stateless
- - wishlist in particular